tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Details of the bdq:sourceAuthoritiy listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.'
+'Details of the bdq:sourceAuthority listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.'

 ********************